corda/corda-docs-portal/content/en/docs/corda-os/4.8/obtain-the-cordapp-template.md

    {{< /tabs >}}

-## Open the template in IntelliJ

-* Once you have successfully cloned the CorDapp template, open the `cordapp-template-kotlin` or `cordapp-template-java` in IntelliJ IDEA.
+3. Once you have successfully cloned the CorDapp template, open the `cordapp-template-kotlin` or `cordapp-template-java` in IntelliJ IDEA.

    If you are unsure of how to open a CorDapp in IntelliJ, see the documentation on [Running a sample CorDapp](tutorial-cordapp.html##opening-the-sample-cordapp-in-intellij-idea).

 ## Template structure